 Prisoners in Britain’s jails are twice as likely to be addicted to the drug spice when they leave compared to when they entered according to a leading expert.
+Spice in prison, is a big problem.

 Dr. George Ryan from Public Health England stated that the explosion in the use of the drug spice, a powerful kind of synthetic cannabis, was the cause of the dramatic increase in prison violence that resulted in bullying, violence and even death.